Our Team

 Rick Carter has more than 20 years of nonprofit executive experience and serves as the Program Manager for CJC.
 Rick is also a CJC trainer and coordinates our Community Restorative Circles.
 Rick served from November 1989-November 2019 in the United States Army and the Nebraska Army National Guard as a Flight Engineer (Ch-47 Chinooks), crew chief, aircraft maintenance, Platoon Sergeant, and Instructor for Officer Candidate School.
 Rick is an army trained Master Resilience Trainer and has attended various military trainer/instructor courses.
 Rick has served as an aide in the United States Senate as well as a political consultant and campaign staff in various local and state elections.
 He has a BS in Criminal Justice and an MS in Leadership Education both from the University of Nebraska.
 Rick has worked in the child-welfare system, and in peer programming.
 Rick strives to partner and collaborate with other organizations to promote the values of Restorative Justice and is an advocate for social justice and criminal justice system reform.
 Rick brings a wealth of experience to the Community Justice Center and is dedicated to our mission, evidence-based and demonstrable programming, and addressing the needs of offenders/victims/communities.
 Rick lives in Lincoln and enjoys spending time with his children and loved ones, pursuing personal betterment, and reading.

-Cindy Jones is the Executive/Admin Assistant and has worked with the Community Justice Center since October 2016.
+Cindy Jones has worked with the Community Justice Center since October 2016.
 She ensures that the Executive vision and processes are followed.
 She prepares the initial information for facilitators to conduct classes.
 She is the liaison with Corrections and Probation coordinating classes, working with these agencies to ensure we are providing the best services to them and the participants.
 She procures supplies, processes invoice and payments, prepares reports, and keeps all the trains running on time.

 Cindy retired from the federal government in September 2016 with approximately 34 years of budget, finance, personnel, investigative and management experience.
 She implemented many programs for the National Guard, the Defense Travel System and My Unit Pay.
 Her last position was managing a $28 million dollar budget.
 Cindy also retired from the Army National Guard with over 28 years in December 2006 as a Master Sergeant, Finance Chief.
 Over the years she provided finance briefings to units/soldiers deploying.
 She served in several leadership positions.
 The Nebraska Army National Guard under her leadership was recognized nationally for exceptional processes pay, contracts and management and internal controls.